-A mass notification system is a platform that sends one-way messages to inform employees and the public of an emergency.
+A mass notification system (MNS) is a platform that sends one-way messages to inform employees and the public of an emergency.
 Organizations best served by a mass notification system include fire and police departments; emergency management organizations; federal, state and local governments; cities and communities; building owners and building management companies; and businesses that can justify its need and investment.
 Such systems can improve the safety and security of an organization by providing alerts and real-time instruction during a crisis.

 Mass notification systems have a database of names, phone numbers, email addresses and delivery methods.
-They must also have a strong communications infrastructure that includes enough bandwidth to deliver thousands of messages.
-Delivery can be audible, visual or a combination of the two approaches.
-Human action can activate a mass notification system, as can sensing devices such as smoke or gas detectors and specialized task-specific systems for such things as security.
+Emergency notification software must have a strong communications infrastructure with enough bandwidth to deliver thousands of messages.
+People and organizations can be contacted via prerecorded phone calls, text messages, emails and social media.
+Human action can activate an MNS, as can sensing devices such as smoke or gas detectors and specialized task-specific systems for such things as security.Content Continues Below

-While a mass notification system will only send outbound messages to a database list, emergency notification systems can both transmit and receive communications.
-Planning for deciding whether to use a mass notification system should include:
+While an MNS will only send outbound messages to a database list, emergency notification systems can both transmit and receive communications.
+MNS planning should include the following tasks:

-- Verification that one is needed through an analysis of requirements.
+- verification that one is needed through an analysis of requirements;

-- Confirmation the organization has the proper systems and infrastructure to handle such a system.
+- confirmation the organization has the proper systems and infrastructure to handle such a system;

-- Frequent testing of its capabilities.
+- frequent testing of its capabilities.

-The National Fire Protection Association's National Fire Alarm and Signaling Code (NFPA 72) provides general guidelines on planning, designing and implementing a mass notification system that is activated when a fire alarm sounds.
+The National Fire Protection Association's National Fire Alarm and Signaling Code (NFPA 72) provides general guidelines on planning, designing and implementing an MNS that is activated when a fire alarm sounds.
 Among the code's mass notification system recommendations are that a risk analysis should consider the following types of potential emergencies: